vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ### Hybrid Topology

-With the Hybrid topology, the infrastructure management plane is deployed at the edge along with the workloads:
+With the hybrid topology, the infrastructure management plane is deployed at the edge along with the workloads:

 - Tanzu Kubernetes Grid workload cluster
 - Load Balancer Service (NSX Advanced Load Balancer)
 - vCenter
 - NSX Advanced Load Balancer Controller

-The minimum footprint consists of the following:
+The following table describes the minimum footprint for edge components in a hybrid topology.

 | Amount | Machine usage | vCPU | Memory (GB) | Disk (GB) |
 | --- | --- | --- | --- | --- |